AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proofs-dropdowns-disabled-when-adding-user.md

 hidefromtoc: yes
 ---

-# Proofs: Drowpdowns are not opening when a user is added to a proof
+# Proofs: Dropdowns are not opening when a user is added to a proof

 <!--This article is on WF and WFP TOCs-->